This page was last updated on 7 September 2021

 What will I be paid?

-You must continue to receive at least 80% of your normal pay whilst on furlough, regardless of how many hours you are working and regardless of how much your employer has to contribute to the scheme.
+You must continue to receive at least 80% of your normal pay (up to a maximum of £2,500 per month) whilst on furlough, regardless of how many hours you are working and regardless of how much your employer has to contribute to the scheme.

 Your income during the period of furlough will be subject to the usual deductions such as national insurance, income tax, student loan payments etc.